 Business processes

 A business process is a collection of activities that collect one or more inputs to create output that is of value to the customer.
 Nowadays, businesses view business activities in terms of processes rather than functions.
 For instance, when a customer orders a product, there is a lot of activities involved in several functional areas before that order is fulfilled.
 So, rather than looking at what happens at Accounting and Finance or Supply Chain Management as a separate activity, a business should focus on how the order is fulfilled – the order fulfillment process.
 Customers do not care about what happened in between if the order is fulfilled at the desired time and in the appropriate quality, the customer will be satisfied.
 A satisfied customer is what viewing business in terms of processes tries to achieve.
-A satisfied customer is a repeat customer.
+And as they say, a satisfied customer is a repeat customer.

 According to Appian, a business process is a collection of linked tasks that find their end in the delivery of a service or product to a client.
 A business process has also been defined as a set of activities and tasks that, once completed, will accomplish an organizational goal.
 The process must involve clearly defined inputs and a single output.
 These inputs are made up of all of the factors which contribute (either directly or indirectly) to the added value of a service or product.
 These factors can be categorized into management processes, operational processes, and supporting business processes.